-Charles M. Schulz - Sonoma County Airport, the Arts Council of Sonoma County, and the Voigt Family Sculpture Foundation recently celebrated a new Arts partnership that will beautify the Airport and share with visitors the wealth of talent found in the cultural arts of Sonoma County.
-To commemorate the partnership a dedication ceremony was held at the Airport in September 2012.
+Charles M. Schulz - Sonoma County Airport, the Arts Council of Sonoma County, and the Voigt Family Sculpture Foundation recently celebrated a new Arts Partnership that will beautify the Airport and share with visitors the wealth of talent found in the cultural arts community of Sonoma County.
+To commemorate the partnership, a dedication ceremony was held at the Airport in September 2012.

 With 130 nonprofit art organizations, over 120 performing arts companies, just over 110 festivals, 34 performing venues, 83 museums and galleries, and over 27,000 individual artists of every discipline, Sonoma County is often said to have more artists per capita than anywhere else in California.
 During 2010, travel spending in Sonoma County accounted for $1.2 billion in gross revenue, $80 million in government revenue, and over 16,000 local jobs.
 Of that, Arts, Entertainment, and Recreation generated $243 million in gross revenue, or just over 20% of the total, and 6,445 jobs in Sonoma County.

 The Voigt Family Sculpture Foundation was founded in 2005 by Al and Judy Voigt.
 Al and Judy founded the Foundation to facilitate the installation of larger outdoor sculpture pieces in publicly accessible places.
 By serving as a catalyst for sculpture installations and projects, the foundation will promote the county as a destination for art lovers.
 Santa Rosa artist Riis Burwell has sculptures on exhibit in Santa Rosa, Hong Kong, London, around the U.S., and in personal collections around the world, and now, at Charles M. Schulz - Sonoma County Airport.